thoo-ma/ft_ssl_md5/readme.md

 ## Overview

-This program mirrors `openssl` output format.
+This program mirrors `openssl` output format (OpenSSL 1.1.1f  31 Mar 2020).
 Only difference with the subject is the last test case since it doesn't make sense to me.

 ## Documentation